scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | dance appreciate being     |                            |
    +----------------+----------------------------+----------------------------+

-We use NMF to help us understand the subject matter that users find interesting and important about themselves and, thus, choose to write about.
-This provides insight into the way they choose to self-present.
-In addition to particular themes, NMF also allows us to consider stylistic expression.
-Choosing the number of NMF components—these can be thought of as topics to which users are clustered—is an arbitrary and iterative process.
+NMF was used to provide insights into the underlying topics that users chose to describe themselves.
+Choosing the number of NMF components (topics to which users are clustered) is an arbitrary and iterative process.
 For the self-summary essay, we chose 25 components.
 This resulted in a diverse set of manageable topics.

 Several expected themes emerged.
-Some users, for example, chose to highlight personality traits.
-Some did so by mentioning specific characteristics such as humor while others were less specific, mentioning phrases such as, "easy going."
-Other users focused on describing the types of activities they enjoyed.
+Many users chose to highlight personality traits, for example "humor" or "easy-going", while others focused on describing the types of activities they enjoyed.
 Hiking, traveling, and cooking were popular choices.
-Others chose to mention what they were looking for, whether that be a long-term relationship, a friendship, or sex.
-Topics and a selection of their highest weighted tokens are summarized in the table below.
+Others chose to mention what they were looking, whether that be a long-term relationship, a friendship, or sex.
+Topics the highest weighted tokens for each are summarized in the table below.

    +----------------+---------------------------------------------------------+